vishalsachdev/llms-text/README.md

-# Gies College of Business - Enhanced Site Map for LLMs
+# LLMs.txt Generator - Enhanced Site Maps for LLMs

 ## Overview

-This document explains the purpose, structure, and applications of the `llms-enhanced.txt` file created for Gies College of Business.
-The enhanced file is a comprehensive, structured representation of the college's website content, optimized for both human readability and Large Language Model (LLM) understanding.
+This document explains the purpose, structure, and applications of the `llms.txt` file created by this generator.
+The enhanced file is a comprehensive, structured representation of a website's content, optimized for both human readability and Large Language Model (LLM) understanding.

-## What is llms-enhanced.txt?
+## What is llms.txt?

-`llms-enhanced.txt` is a semantically structured representation of the Gies College of Business website that:
+`llms.txt` is a semantically structured representation of a website that:

 1. Organizes content hierarchically by topic and section
 2. Includes descriptive metadata about each page